-Class inheritance in C# is a mechanism that allows one class to derive from another class.
+Class inheritance in C# is a mechanism that allows a class to derive from another class.
 This means it will “inherit” all its fields, properties, and methods.

-The class from which it inherits is known as the base class (or parent class).
+The class from which it is inherited is known as the base class (or parent class).
 On the other hand, the class that inherits is called the derived class (or child class).

 check out the Object-Oriented Programming Course read more